 We invite you learn more about what makes the William G. Lowrie Department of Chemical and Biomolecular Engineering a top-rated program by exploring these pages, and getting in touch should you need further information.

-- 24 tenure-track faculty, six emeritus faculty, four clinical professors, and one research professor.
+- 24 tenure-track faculty, three emeritus faculty, three clinical professors, and one research professor.

 - Faculty are known internationally, with some being the leading experts in their fields worldwide.

-- Many of our faculty have won teaching awards.
+- Many of our faculty have won teaching awards, with five faculty receiving Ohio State's highest teaching award.
 The CBE Department also won one of the first university-wide teaching awards at Ohio State.

 - 3 National Academy of Engineering members.

 Students have abundant opportunities to participate in research under the tutelage of some of the finest faculty in the profession, and have won numerous local and national awards.
-Since 2011, our students have won:
+In the past 15 years, our students have won the following prestigious honors.

 - 1 Department of Defense SMART Scholarship